Skip to content

 • Karafka::Pro::Processing::Filters::Throttler - used as a part of the Rate Limiting feature.

-Filters lifecycle
+Filters Lifecycle

 Filter instance is created when Karafka encounters a given topic partition for the first time and is long-lived.
 While their primary responsibility is to filter the incoming data, they can also alter the flow behavior.
 Hence it is essential to remember that part of their operations happens after all the data is being processed at the moment of post-execution strategy application.
 This means that there may be a significant delay between the filtering and the invocation of #action that is equal to the collective processing time of all the data of a given topic partition.